 - The highest ranking professor requesting an office.

-- Two or more faculty members of equal rank request the same office:
+- If two or more faculty members of equal rank request the same office:

 - In the event rank and seniority are equal, seniority for the purpose of office assignment only shall be determined by seniority in rank alone.